OmriTurgeman100/Torch-v1/README.md

 ![Desktop Screenshot 2024 11 28 - 01 49 31 56](https://github.com/user-attachments/assets/f2a1f4c5-2618-46dd-abc9-ad076f533061)

-Here we define rules which effect the parent.
+On the report we define rules which effect the parent based of the report's value.

 ![Desktop Screenshot 2024 11 28 - 01 49 41 45](https://github.com/user-attachments/assets/f6539403-9758-4de3-adcc-12f4a734e46d)